Blue Shield of California Promise Health Plan Awards $1.1 Million to Help Build Healthier Communities Across Southern California

 Nonprofit health plan collaborates with community-based organizations to improve access to quality care needs of most vulnerable communities

 LOS ANGELES, Jan.
-22, 2020 /PRNewswire/ -- Blue Shield of California Promise Health Plan today announced more than $1.1 million support for community-based organizations to improve access to quality care in Los Angeles County.
+22, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Blue Shield of California Promise Health Plan today announced more than $1.1 million support for community-based organizations to improve access to quality care in Los Angeles County.
 The goal of the awards is to contribute and enhance the local nonprofit organizations' ongoing work that is transforming the health of our underserved communities.

 The announcement was made during the Los Angeles City Council meeting, where council members recognized Blue Shield Promise and the 12 community-based organizations for their engagement and efforts to improve the health of Angelenos.